-The Company may grant equity-based and liability-based common stock, stock options, restricted stock, restricted stock units, performance stock units and other awards permitted under any long-term incentive plan of the Company then in effect to members of its Board of Directors and certain employees, contractors and advisors.
-All equity-based awards are measured at fair value on the date of grant and are recognized on a straight-line basis over the awards' vesting periods as either a component of general and administrative expenses in the consolidated statements of operations or capitalized in accordance with the Company's policy on capitalizing general and administrative expenses for employees involved in acquisition, exploration and development activities.
-Awards that are expected to be settled in cash are liability-based awards, which are measured at fair value at each reporting date and are recognized over the awards' vesting periods either as a component of general and administrative expenses in the consolidated statements of operations or capitalized in accordance with the Company's policy on capitalizing general and administrative expenses for employees involved in acquisition, exploration and development activities.
+The Company may grant equity-based and liability-based common stock, stock options, restricted stock, restricted stock units, performance stock units and other awards permitted under any long-term incentive plan of the Company then in effect to members of its Board of Directors (the "Board") and certain employees, contractors and advisors.
+All equity-based awards are measured at fair value on the date of grant and are recognized on a straight-line basis over the awards' vesting periods as either a component of general and administrative expenses in the consolidated statements of income or capitalized in accordance with the Company's policy on capitalizing general and administrative expenses for employees involved in acquisition, exploration, development and midstream activities.
+Awards that are expected to be settled in cash are liability-based awards, which are measured at fair value at each reporting date and are recognized over the awards' vesting periods either as a component of general and administrative expenses in the consolidated statements of income or capitalized in accordance with the Company's policy on capitalizing general and administrative expenses for employees involved in acquisition, exploration, development and midstream activities.

-The Company uses the Black Scholes Merton option pricing model to measure the fair value of stock options and the Monte Carlo simulation method to measure the fair value of performance units.
+The Company uses the Monte Carlo simulation method to measure the fair value of performance units.
 The closing price of Matador's common stock on the grant date is used to measure the fair value of restricted stock and restricted stock unit awards granted under the 2012 Long-Term Incentive Plan (as subsequently amended and restated, the "2012 Incentive Plan"), while the closing price of Matador's common stock on the trading day prior to the grant date is used to measure the fair value of restricted stock and restricted stock unit awards granted under the 2019 Long-Term Incentive Plan (the "2019 Incentive Plan").

-The Company's consolidated statements of operations for the years ended December 31, 2021, 2020 and 2019 include a stock-based compensation (non-cash) expense of \$9.0 million, \$13.6 million and \$18.5 million, respectively.
-This stock-based compensation expense includes common stock issuances and restricted stock units expense totaling \$0.9 million, \$1.0 million and \$1.4 million for the years ended December 31, 2021, 2020 and 2019, respectively, paid to independent members of the Board of Directors and advisors as compensation for their services to the Company.
-The Company's consolidated statement of operations for the years ended December 31, 2021, 2020 and 2019 also includes \$20.4 million, \$4.0 million and \$3.2 million, respectively, related to liability-based awards expected to be settled in cash.
+The Company's consolidated statements of income for the years ended December 31, 2023, 2022 and 2021 include an equity-based compensation (non-cash) expense of \$13.7 million, \$15.1 million and \$9.0 million, respectively.
+This equity-based compensation expense includes common stock issuances and restricted stock units expense totaling \$1.2 million, \$1.0 million and \$0.9 million for the years ended December 31, 2023, 2022 and 2021, respectively, paid to independent members of the Board and advisors as compensation for their services to the Company.